That dollar amount results from a 21.5% increase compared to the total $10.9 billion in 2018.

 Below are exports from Trinidad and Tobago that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Trinidad and Tobago’s goods trail Trinidadian/Tobagonian importer spending on foreign products.

-Trinidad and Tobago incurred highly negative net exports and therefore deep international trade deficits under the machinery including computers category.
+Trinidad and Tobago incurred highly negative net exports and therefore deep international trade deficits for refined petroleum oils under the mineral fuels including oil product category.

 Trinidadian and Tobagonian Export Companies